 \subsection{Model structure and parameterization}

 The Population-Dynamical Matching Model (PDMM) generates large model communities using an iterative process representing the natural assembly of complex ecological communities.
-A full description of the model equations, including all parameters and variables, was given in \cite[Chapter 22]{rossberg13:_food_webs_biodiv}.
+A full description of the model equations, including all parameters and variables, is given in \citeauthor{rossberg13:_food_webs_biodiv} (\citeyear{rossberg13:_food_webs_biodiv}, Chapter 22).
 We describe here only the model's main features.

 A PDMM model community consists of $S=S_P+S_C$ species of which $S_P$ are producers and $S_C$ are consumers.
 Each species $j$ is characterised by its adult body mass and a 5-component vector of abstract vulnerability traits, and consumers in addition by a 5-component vector of abstract foraging traits.
 The trait vectors locate species in trophic niche space \citep{nagelkerke14:_niche_image, rossberg09:_how_troph_inter_stren_depen_trait}.
+They are thought to be related in an undescribed way to the phenotype of species.
 The state of the population of each species $j$ is characterised by its population biomass $B_j$ alone.

-For any conceivable consumer-resource pair, their trophic interaction strengths depend on their body mass ratio and the relative position of their traits in the trophic niche space.
-Interaction strengths are large if the producer is in the consumer's preferred size range and if the vulnerability traits vector of the producer are close to the position of the consumer foraging traits vector.
+For any conceivable consumer-resource pair, their trophic interaction strength depends on their body mass ratio and the relative position of their traits in trophic niche space.
+Interaction strengths are large if the producer is in the consumer's preferred size range and if the vulnerability trait vector of the producer is close to the position of the consumer's foraging traits vector.
 The available trophic niche space is restricted by constraining the maximum length of vulnerability traits vectors.

-Starting from a small number of producer and consumer species, larger communities are assembled by alternately adding new species that differ from resident species by small changes of their adult body mass and traits and then simulating the population dynamics of the system to a new equilibrium.
+Starting from a few producer and consumer species, larger communities are assembled by alternately adding new species that differ from a resident species by a small change in adult body mass and traits, and then simulating the population dynamics of the system to a new equilibrium.
 The species that go extinct in the extended community are removed in each iteration.

-Community dynamics is formulated through a set of coupled ordinary differential equations, each representing the biomass dynamics of one species population.
+Community dynamics is formulated through a set of coupled ordinary differential equations, each representing the dynamics of one species' population.
 In the most generic form, this system of ODEs can be expressed by Eq.~\eqref{eq:pdmm-general} of the main text.